-Once inapplicable policies and paths are pruned, the policy engine starts evaluating the request against the first applicable policy.
-Generally speaking, the policy engine moves on to the next applicable policy when it hits the end of an open-ended path (as indicated by an action of Continue) and stops when it hits the end of a closed-ended path (as indicated by an authentication policy contract or an action of Done or Restart).
-Depending on the policies, the policy engine may find an authentication source, a series of authentication sources, or no authentication source at all.
+After pruning inapplicable policies and paths, the policy engine starts evaluating the request against the first applicable policy.
+Generally speaking, the policy engine moves on to the next applicable policy when it hits the end of an open-ended path, as indicated by an action of Continue, and stops when it hits the end of a closed-ended path, as indicated by an authentication policy contract or an action of Done or Restart.
+Depending on the policies, the policy engine might find an authentication source, a series of authentication sources, or no authentication source at all.

 Default authentication sources

 In the event that a request has only passed through an open-ended path and the policy engine finds no authentication source after evaluating the request through all the applicable policies, it picks the first applicable default authentication source.
 A default authentication source is considered applicable if it is mapped to the use case of the request.